The Terrascope Curriculum

-FaLL Class: 12.000 - "Solving Complex Problems" (also known as Mission) is a 9-unit subject that only freshmen can participate in.
-You may take Mission 2016 without committing to the yearlong Terrascope program.
+Fall Class: 12.000 - "Solving Complex Problems" (also known as Mission) is a 9-unit subject that only freshmen can participate in.
+You may take Mission without committing to the yearlong Terrascope program.
 However, by enrolling in 12.000 you will enjoy the benefits of the Terrascope program and community, even if you do not continue in the Spring.
-The Terrascope affiliation allows you to join students and faculty at weekly luncheons where guest speakers discuss their current research.
-You will also have access to the Program’s facilities including a dedicated classroom/study space, kitchen, and lounge.
+You are invited to join students and faculty at weekly luncheons where guest speakers discuss their current research.
+You can also use the Program’s facilities including a dedicated classroom/study space, kitchen, and lounge.
 This structure allows students who feel unable to commit to a two-semester program to still benefit from the project-based learning environment of Solving Complex Problems and to experience the Terrascope community for the fall.
 Some students join Terrascope at the end of the semester.

 Optional Spring Class: "Communicating Complex Environmental Issues: Building Solutions and Communicating Ideas" Subject 1.016--9 units), builds on the material covered in fall, and is designed to develop additional depth in science concepts and introduce engineering and design process using some aspect of the topic studied in fall as context.
 Students work in small groups (2-5) with a wide variety of faculty members.